Sharing your data with accredited providers.

 Sharing data for joint accounts

-Before a data sharing arrangement can be set up for a joint account, both account owners need to “allow sharing” on that account prior to starting the process with a provider.
-Both customers need to:
+Before a data sharing arrangement can be set up for a joint account, all account owners need to “allow sharing” on that account prior to starting the process with a provider.
+All customers need to:

-Once both customers have allowed sharing, either person can then set up a data sharing arrangement with an accredited provider.
+Once all customers have allowed sharing, any account owner can then set up a data sharing arrangement with an accredited provider.

 How do I view, manage, or stop data sharing?